Simple Western Frequently Asked Questions (FAQ)

 Find your target antibody with the Simple Western antibody database!
 In addition to the Simple Western antibody database, Bio-Techne antibodies like those from Novus Biologicals and R&D Systems will indicate if the antibody has previously been validated on Simple Western.
 Even if you don't see Simple Western among the validated applications, the antibody may still work on Simple Western.
 As an open platform, antibodies from any vendor (not just Bio-Techne brands) may be used to detect your protein target!
 Even antibodies that detect DNA and lectins that detect glycans have been used on Simple Western.

 A conjugated secondary antibody is used for detection.
-Secondary antibodies are conjugated to HRP for chemiluminescence detection or a fluorophore for fluorescence detection.
-Anti-rabbit, anti-mouse, anti-goat, anti-human, and anti-sheep conjugated secondary antibodies are available.
-Shop for Simple Western secondary antibodies or build a custom Simple Western kit with our Kit Builder.
+Secondary antibodies are conjugated to HRP for chemiluminescence detection or a fluorophore for NIR/IR fluorescence detection.
+Anti-rabbit, anti-mouse, anti-goat, and anti-human conjugated antibodies validated for Simple Western are available from ProteinSimple.
+Additional Simple Western-validated secondary antibodies including anti-sheep and anti-rat conjugated antibodies are available from R&D systems.
+Shop for secondary antibodies or build a custom Simple Western kit with our Kit Builder.

 Follow the Simple Western Assay Development Guide to be sure you used the right antibody concentration and sample type to validate your Simple Western antibody.
 If you are having trouble with your target of interest using a validated antibody, our technical team will be happy to help you investigate the issue and find a potential resolution.
 Contact us.